XMadMax/CodeIgniter-MY_Model/README.md

 		// you can set the database connection that you want to use for this particular model, by passing the group connection name or a config array.
 By default will use the default connection
 		$this->_database_connection  = 'special_connection';

 		// you can disable the use of timestamps.
-This way, MY_Model won't try to set a created_at and updated_at value on create methods.
-Also, if you pass it an array as calue, it tells MY_Model, that the first element is a created_at field type, the second element is a updated_at field type (and the third element is a deleted_at field type if $this->soft_deletes is set to TRUE)
+This way, SuperModel won't try to set a created_at and updated_at value on create methods.
+Also, if you pass it an array as calue, it tells SuperModel, that the first element is a created_at field type, the second element is a updated_at field type (and the third element is a deleted_at field type if $this->soft_deletes is set to TRUE)
 		$this->timestamps = TRUE

 		// you can enable (TRUE) or disable (FALSE) the "soft delete" on records.
 Default is FALSE, which means that when you delete a row, that one is gone forever